LifeBogger presents the Full Story of a Football Manager who is best known by the nickname “Anchovy“.

-- Allegri alongside others six Italian footballers were in 2001, issued a one-year football ban over allegations of match-fixing.
+- Allegri alongside other six Italian footballers was in 2001, issued a one-year football ban over allegations of match-fixing.
 He, however, maintains that he had no involvement in the fixing.

-- Speaking during a press briefing on the 5th of June 2012, Allegri (now 51-years-old) said he plans to retire from coaching at the age of 55, stressing that the Job is characterised with high-level stress and anxiety.
+- Speaking during a press briefing on the 5th of June 2012, Allegri (now 51 years old) said he plans to retire from coaching at the age of 55, stressing that the Job is characterised by high-level stress and anxiety.

 - In the year 2008, Allegri beat competition from Serie A winning coach José Mourinho to win the Panchina d’Oro (Golden bench), an award bestowed on the best Serie A football manager according to other managers’ votes.